pepopowitz/rewriting-history-with-git/slides/src/10-undoing-commits.md

 # Undoing Commits

-## I committed things and I want to undo them.
+## I've committed horrible things and I want to undo them.

 ---

-Trail: Undoing commits
+Trail: Undoing commits ⚠️

 ## !!!Danger zone!!!!

-Be cautious when commits have been pushed to others!

-- if they have started more work based on that commit, things get real bad!!!
-- if they haven't started any work, they will still probably want to delete the branch before re-fetching it.
+IMAGE: DANGER ZONE

 ---

-Trail: Updating commits
+Trail: Undoing commits ⚠️

 ## Question: is it the most recent commit?

 ---

-Trail: Updating commits,Most recent commit?
+Trail: Undoing commits ⚠️,Most recent commit?

 ## YES

 ---

-Trail: Updating commits,Most recent commit?,YES
+Trail: Undoing commits ⚠️,Most recent commit?,YES

-## Case: "I want to undo my last commit and save the results"
+## Case: "I want to undo my last commit(s)"

+IMAGE: undoing most recent commit

+Notes: this applies to the most recent N commits

+---

+Trail: Undoing commits ⚠️,Most recent commit?,YES

-### Scenario
+### Resolution

+#### `git reset ...`

+Notes:

+and there will be some arguments to this command

+- for starters, you _can_ give it a path if you want to reset specific files
+- it will assume you just mean everything

+- but also, we can tell Git what to do with the changes it resets

+---

+sjhsjhsjh here - break this stuff up (and swallow the --hard stuff from the future into here)

+Trail: Undoing commits ⚠️,Most recent commit?,YES,git reset

-### Command
+### `git reset --soft`

-- `git reset`
 - `--soft` or `--mixed` flags depend on what state you want the changes in (soft: staged or mixed: unstaged)

 ```
 --mixed               reset HEAD and index